barumau/PanGlobish/English/102_ortografie.md

 Just pronounce the first letter and ignore the H.

 For example, the capital of Greece is called "Αθήνα" /aθina/ in the local language, Greek.
-The Dunish version of this name is "Athina".
+The Panglobish version of this name is "Athina".
 It can be pronounced either /aθina/ (as the Greek do) or /atina/ (in the simplified international accent).
-We want to preserve the sound of this word as much as possible, but we can't use any of the non-Latin letters, so it becomes "Athina" in Dunish.
+We want to preserve the sound of this word as much as possible, but we can't use any of the non-Latin letters, so it becomes "Athina" in Panglobish.

 Examples:
 **Athina** Athens (the capital of Greece)